 Rabier, Jacques-Rene, and Ronald Inglehart.
 Euro-barometer 5: Revenues, Satisfaction, and Poverty, May 1976.
 ICPSR07418-v2.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2015-05-05. http://doi.org/10.3886/ICPSR07418.v2

 Scope of Study

-Subject Terms: corporate behavior, corporate responsibility, economic behavior, economic integration, European Economic Community, European Parliament, European unification, European Union, income, life satisfaction, multinational corporations, national interests, personal finances, political attitudes, political power, poverty, public opinion, quality of life, social attitudes, standard of living
+Subject Terms: corporate behavior, corporate responsibility, economic behavior, economic integration, European Economic Community, European Parliament, European unification, European Union, income, life satisfaction, national interests, personal finances, political attitudes, political power, poverty, public opinion, quality of life, social attitudes, standard of living

 The text of the British questionnaire was used in constructing the codebook.

 The rural population was underrepresented in the French sample.
 In order to produce a sample more representative of the total French population, French rural cases have been duplicated (each appears twice) in the dataset.
 Their original identification numbers have been retained.